-Transaction Costs: the decision to outsource business processes and create a supply chain outside the organization requires an assessment of where the boundary of the organization should reside.
-As such, an economic assessment is required of the various merits of integration versus market provision, thus, the decision is based on a transaction costs approach where there is an "examination of the comparative costs of planning, adapting and monitoring task completion under alternative governance structures" [24].
+Transaction Costs From inside the organization the decision to outsource business processes and create a supply chain outside of the organization is clearly one that requires an assessment of where the boundary of the organization should reside.
+As such, an economic assessment is required of the various merits of integration versus market provision.
+Thus, the decision is based on a transaction costs approach where there is an "examination of the comparative costs of planning, adapting and monitoring task completion under alternative governance structures" [19].
 The outsourcing decision is focused primarily on the management of recurrent transactions; the key dimensions of this context are the uncertainty and asset specificity germane to the transaction.
 Since these dimensions will vary, this creates a variety of contexts and the result will be diversity within governance structures.

+Strategy and planning

-Strategy and planning: SCM is an essential component of long-term business competitiveness, so it is sensible to consider how SCM relates to strategy theory and concepts [19].
+If supply chain management is to be considered an essential component of long-term business competitiveness, it is sensible to consider how it relates to strategy theory and concepts.
 An effective supply chain must be able to cope with uncertainty; it follows that it must also be flexible.
-Therefore, supply chain management will be one of the organizational processes, or functions, that are a key to strategic success if the organizations look for achieving its mission in an adaptive and changing environment [13].
+Therefore, supply chain management will be one of the organizational processes, or functions, that are a key to strategic success if an organization is to achieve its mission in an adaptive and changing environment [17].

+Customer order management

-Customer order management: Customers are becoming more demanding; their expectations are evolving toward greater levels of service and response with higher degrees of product and service customization [14].
+Customers are becoming more demanding.
+Their expectations are evolving toward greater levels of service and response with higher degrees of product and service customization.
 Value chain partners (suppliers, service providers) integrated to provide differentiated customer segment product/service bundling and superior customer service levels.
-Increased profitability is the top driver of customer order management performance.
+Increased profitability (increased revenue and reduced cost) is the top driver of customer order management performance.
 This centered attention on profitability is probably resulting from the economic market conditions of the past few years, but may be a short-term view.
 Customer responsiveness leads to customer retention and revenue growth.
 In the longer term view, concentration on customer-facing initiatives and improvements will be significant to profitability achievement.
-[25]
+[20]

+Logistic management

-Logistic management: The supply chain logistics problems facing multi-site companies can be complex, involving multiple stakeholders and constraints across the entire enterprise.
+The supply chain logistics problems facing multi-site companies can be complex, involving multiple stakeholders and constraints across the entire enterprise.
 The more complex the supply chain, the more difficult it becomes for companies to answer basic questions, such as which crude should they purchase and how should they transport it?
 Which facilities should process it?
 What will the best product slate be?
 Which components should they buy and which should they make?
 In many cases, different departments or divisions within a company trade, supply chain planning, operations and blending to name a few have a hand in these decisions, but communication among these entities is not always clear or consistent, and each may optimize to their own objectives without regard for others.
-The results can drastically affect profitability [23].
+The results can drastically affect profitability.
+[18]

+Manage operation flexibility

-Manage operation flexibility: A firm gains flexibility to quickly realign the supply/demand mix to satisfy changing global demand.
+A firm gains flexibility to quickly realign the supply/demand mix to satisfy changing global demand.
 Switching costs and Coordination costs are a barrier to operating flexibility.
 Switching costs can be reduced if all SC partners standardizing their products and processes globally which is seams to be challenge.
-Coordination costs can be significant for global integration of cross-functional supply chain processes.
-A well-structured global demand forecasting and planning process is an important mechanism for global coordination across functions.
-Regional representation to ensure all relevant input is considered important [20].
+Coordination costs can be significant for global integration of cross-functional supply A well-structured global demand chain processes. forecasting and planning process is an important mechanism for global coordination across functions.
+Regional representation to ensure all relevant input is considered is also important.
 A globally integrated process with regional representation requires costly resources, information infrastructure, and travel.
-Globally integrated information systems are critical to reduce the cost of communications and to make relevant information readily accessible or to reduce coordination costs [5].
+Globally integrated information systems are critical to reduce the cost of communications and to make relevant information readily accessible or to reduce coordination costs.
+[5]